Li-hq1/TransVLAD/README.md

 ## Datasets

-Dataset can be downloaded from [here](https://huggingface.co/datasets/pancake/few_shot_dataset/tree/main):
+Dataset can be downloaded from [here](https://huggingface.co/datasets/pancake/few_shot_dataset/tree/main).

+Including:

 - *miniImageNet*.
 It contains 100 classes with 600 images in each class, which are built upon the ImageNet dataset.
 The 100 classes are divided into 64, 16, 20 for meta-training, meta-validation and meta-testing, respectively.
 - *tieredImageNet*.
 TieredImageNet is also a subset of ImageNet, which includes 608 classes from 34 super-classes.
 Compared with miniImageNet, the splits of meta-training(20), meta-validation(6) and meta-testing(8) are set according to the super-classes to enlarge the domain difference between training and testing phase.
 The dataset also include more images for training and evaluation.